Making this Recipe? Don't forget to snap a beauty shot, share it on Instagram and tag/mention @taste.of.good

 - 5 Carrots, Chopped into bite size pieces

-- 1 Yellow Onion, Chopped into bite size pieces
+- 1 Large Yellow Onion, Chopped into bite size pieces

-- 3-6 whole thai chili peppers, finely chopped (amount depends on your desired spice level)
+- 3-6 whole thai chili peppers, (Can be omitted-see notes) finely chopped (amount depends on your desired spice level)

 - 1/2 Cup lime juice, freshly squeezed